 We all have a responsibility to fight fraud and corruption, if we are aware of fraud, we have a responsibility to report this!
-Please contact the anonymous-secure-confidential Vuvuzela hotline on Toll Free number: 080 111 447.
-The case will be investigated and the appropriate action taken.
+Please contact the anonymous-secure-confidential Vuvuzela Hotline on Toll Free number: 080 111 447.
+All cases will be investigated, and the appropriate actions taken.